/usr/bin/katello-backup backup_directory

 This is tested and is working with Satellite version 6.1.8 and 6.1.9.

-EDITED: The Satellite in version 6.2 have a new backup script, wrote in ruby that improves some stuff.
+EDITED: Satellite version 6.2 has a new backup script, written in Ruby, that improves some of this.

 Hope that helps!